Table of Contents[Hide][Show]

 - are under the influence of alcohol

-- suffer from eczema
+- have eczema

 - have high blood pressure